jyesselm/rna_map_nextflow/README.md

 # Activate the environment
 conda activate rna-map-nextflow

-# Setup Python packages (creates .pth file so packages are available)
+# Install Python package (makes it available in conda environment)
-./setup_env.sh
+cd src/rna_map && pip install -e . && cd ../..
 ```

-The `lib/` directory contains the minimal Python code needed by the Nextflow workflow.
-The `setup_env.sh` script creates a `.pth` file in the conda environment so that `lib/` and `rna_map/` packages are automatically available without needing to set PYTHONPATH.
+The `src/rna_map/` directory contains the Python package.
+Install it with `pip install -e src/rna_map` to make it available in your conda environment without needing PYTHONPATH.

 ### Using Docker